 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-\\ As the extent of investments in government bonds in the fund is subject to chang, the proportion stated for investments excluding government bonds is not binding and may vary.
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures^ - As the extent of investments in government bonds in the fund is subject to change, the indicated proportion for investments without government bonds is not binding and may vary.